 “What was I going to do when I had my tattoo?
 It wasn’t going to be easy turning down guys who thought the tattoo was a free pass.
 And I wasn’t some martial arts expert like Wei.”

-Religious establishments have power.
-I cannot easily envisage a world where the government completely owns religion’s ass.
+I don’t believe you.
+Give us an explanation.
+Religious establishments have unfathomable power.
+I cannot easily envisage a world where the government has managed to completely own religion’s ass.
 I could be naïve, it could be entirely plausible, but Julia Karr you need to bloody well explain your logic because I cannot fucking see it.

 “After everything I’d read about the Religion Wars, it was easy to understand how people would accept the GC’s edict.”

-This is why I said at the beginning of the review that this book needed a hero to save the world.
-And maybe our MC Nina does so in the rest of the book series, but she spent almost the entire first book oblivious to the world’s problems just like the rest of humanity.
+And you know the best part of all this completely unbelievable and unexplained not-really-trying world-building?
+MC Nina spends almost the entire book oblivious to the world’s problems just like the rest of humanity.
 It kind of reminded me of Wall-e in a way, where we see surviving humans in deep space living on a fully automated space ship engulfed in the millions of adverts surrounding them, blind to the reality that’s behind them.

 “Sandy and I talked via our PAVs so we could hear ourselves over the verts.
 We were plotting out the day’s events when there was a loud bang, followed by two more.
 Three trannies had slammed into each other right in the middle of the street.
 All the other traffic stopped.
 We clicked off our PAVs.
 Not one vert was blaring.
 There was total silence.
 Which was more jarring than the crash of the accident.”